 Lamb chops are a classic, but sometimes they can turn out a little bit, well…boring.
 This recipe is anything but boring.
 Sweet, salty, with an almost unbelievable amount of flavor packed in.
 You’re gonna want to bookmark this one.
-We crafted this recipe for our Holiday e-cookbook last fall – if you want in on our current Classic Dishes cookbook, head over here!
+We crafted this recipe for our Holiday e-cookbook in fall 2015 – if you want in on our current e-cookbook, head over here!

 Here’s what you’ll need: